 Well if I don't take revenge, maybe I will retreat so if you attack me, I will retreat, I will stop preaching the Bible, I will stop standing for truth because I don't want persecution that maybe another response you may have.
 The third response is that I'll resign myself to it.
 I'll still preach but I will suffer persecution and I will be very unhappy about it, in Hokkien, we say “bey kum guan” = not very shiok [local slang: expresses dissatisfaction) but I'll still preach and I will face the persecution but all these responses are not what the Bible talks about, no revenge, no retreat, no resignation but what?
 This is the crazy thing you will hear, the Bible says, rejoice and be glad.

-I've no clue what reward that would be like, I have no idea, I, I am not sure, is it going to be a house, is it going to be properties I don't know the Bible is not very clear about that and maybe we can't quite appreciate the rewards there right now but one thing I know is that I trust Jesus when He said it's great, it's got to be worth it.
-It's going to be so worth it and when you suffer for righteousness sake you join a noble succession of a pretty classy group of people, you join the prophets who were before you so the Bible tells us about the reality of persecution, the reason for it and the response, one of deep joy and this is what you see for the early church, they left the presence of the Council so the religious leaders were threatening the apostles, stop preaching, because if you don't you are going to be in trouble.
-They beat them up but you know what they felt, they were happy, they were delighted, they were full of joy, they rejoiced that they were counted worthy to suffer dishonor for the name of Jesus Christ and they did not retreat, they did not take revenge, they will not resign, they were rejoicing!
+I've no clue what reward that would be like, I have no idea, I, I am not sure, is it going to be a house, is it going to be properties?
+I don't know the Bible is not very clear about that and maybe we can't quite appreciate the rewards there right now but one thing I know is that I trust Jesus when He said it's great, it's got to be worth it.
+It's going to be so worth it.
+And when you suffer for righteousness sake you join a noble succession of a pretty classy group of people, you join the prophets who were before you.
+So the Bible tells us about the reality of persecution, the reason for it and the response, one of deep joy and this is what you see for the early church.
+They left the presence of the Council so the religious leaders were threatening the apostles, “stop preaching, because if you don't you are going to be in trouble.”
+They beat them up but you know what they felt?
+They were happy, they were delighted, they were full of joy, they rejoiced that they were counted worthy to suffer dishonor for the name of Jesus Christ and they did not retreat, they did not take revenge, they were not resigned, they were rejoicing!

-Then there's Lawrence Saunders who was brought to the stakes to be executed and, and with a smile on his face as he was going there he said welcome the cross of Christ, welcome eternal life.
+Then there's Lawrence Saunders who was brought to the stakes to be executed and, and with a smile on his face as he was going there he said “welcome the cross of Christ, welcome eternal life.”
 I mean when I read about this I say this is nuts, this is crazy.
-I mean I have never come to anywhere close to such experiences of the lives, but I, I certainly pray that when should I go through and face such realities that there will be faith to trust God and to reckon His promise true.
-Maybe these guys are very far away from you and you say ah it doesn't make much sense then how about Dietrich Bonhoeffer, maybe you have heard of this man - a German theologian who was sentenced to the gallows and before he were to go to the gallows you have a short prayer and then he will say to his friend, this is the end for me, the beginning of life.
+I mean I have never come to anywhere close to such experiences of their lives, but I, I certainly pray that when should I go through and face such realities that there will be faith to trust God and to reckon His promise true.
+Maybe these guys are very far away from you and you say ah it doesn't make much sense.
+Then how about Dietrich Bonhoeffer, maybe you have heard of this man - a German theologian who was sentenced to the gallows and before he were to go to the gallows you would have a short prayer and then he will say to his friend, “this is the end for me, the beginning of life.”
 Ten years later, his doctor was there witnessing this event said that in 50 years, all his 50 years of being a doctor, he has never seen someone so calm and composed like Dietrich Bonhoeffer.
 He said he was so absolutely submissive to the will of God, even in death.

 I've got a whiteboard today.
 Let me write a few things.
 We are talking today about persecution.
-Persecution means we will ensure suffering.
-Let me ask you, suffering for what, suffering for, for Christ.
-The Bible tells you to have joy because….. it's only 12 o'clock and restart, because…. you can rejoice, because… because of rewards in the future, very good, future rewards but is this what we naturally look forward to?
+Persecution means we will endure suffering.
+Let me ask you, suffering for what?
+Suffering for, for Christ.
+The Bible tells you to have joy because….. it's only 12 o'clock I can restart, because…. you can rejoice, because… because of rewards in the future, very good, future rewards but is this what we naturally look forward to?
 Probably not - what do we look forward to?
 Instead of suffering, we look forward to?
-Joy, can, can correct but maybe a bit more specific, instead of suffering, we look for…. blessings… yeah… health and wealth, yeah….we look for?
+Joy, can, can, correct, correct but maybe a bit more specific, instead of suffering, we look for…. blessings… yeah… health and wealth, yeah….we look for?
 Someone said in the first service I thought I will use it, the good life, right?
-We today are sold to the American dream or the Singapore dream - is the good life.
+We today are sold to the American dream or the Singapore dream - it’s the good life.
 A good life that is filled with comfort, success, wo …abundance, whatever you want to use to describe the good life.
-This is what we live for, is what you look for that's why you work so hard, that's why your kids are having tuition after tuition, you know why because you don't want him to suffer, am I right?
+This is what we live for, it’s what you look for that's why you work so hard, that's why your kids are having tuition after tuition, you know why?
+Because you don't want him to suffer, am I right?
 You want him to have the good life.

 Eh just now rain huh better don't go church ah.
-Rain - go home, watch video better.
-I'm glad you guys are not the one staying home.
-You've come to worship and gather as a people, for those of you…..
+Rain, go home, watch video better.
+I'm glad you guys are not the one staying home and you've come to worship and gather as a people, for those of you…..
 YouTube.
-Now let me ask you – isn't this is what we subtly believe after a while you say I'm part of the church, I want to be part of this community - why, because, somehow I believe that when I am part of the church, when I am a follower of Jesus, God will bless me, my, my career will take off, my family will be good and when I'm sick, I can pray to someone and he will heal me when the doctors can't.
+Now let me ask you, isn't this is what we subtly believe?
+After a while you say I'm part of the church, I want to be part of this community - why, because, somehow I believe that when I am part of the church, when I am a follower of Jesus, God will bless me, my, my career will take off, my family will be good and when I'm sick, I can pray to someone and he will heal me when the doctors can't.

 See this is not what the Bible teaches - the Bible tells us that there plenty of people who suffer for their faith – I mean you read this in Hebrews 11 they were flogged, they were mocked, they were sawn, they were killed, they were destitute, afflicted, mistreated - I mean this is, this is what the Gospel calls people to have to experience at times and these are the pictures that people have recorded of past.
 Obadiah Holmes is not a, is not a figment of our imagination.
 Bonhoeffer did not die because he was pursuing this, but because he was living for the Gospel.
 Richard Wurmbrand, so on and so forth.
 Therefore do not be ashamed of the testimony about our Lord, nor of me his prisoner, but share in suffering for the Gospel.

 Let's bow for a word of prayer.
-Suffering is the batch of the true Christian.
+Suffering is the badge of the true Christian.
 God in His infinite wisdom has designed it to be so.
-Tertullian, church father in time past would say that the blood of the martyrs is the seed of the church.
-The prospering, the growth, the abundance of the church is really, as in, is a really a result and a reflection of the man and women who were willing to shed their lives, their blood for the cause of the Gospel.
-It is people like Jim Elliot who would say he is no fool who gives what he cannot keep to gain what he cannot lose.
+Tertullian, church father in time past, would say that the blood of the martyrs is the seed of the church.
+The prospering, the growth, the abundance of the church is really, as in, is a really a result and a reflection of the men and women who were willing to shed their lives, their blood for the cause of the Gospel.
+It is people like Jim Elliot who would say “he is no fool who gives what he cannot keep to gain what he cannot lose”.
 There will be the abandonment of self and the my-life so as to advance the name of Christ and His Gospel.

 Maybe you're here today for the first time and I want to say to you - the Savior we worship today is a persecuted Savior.
 Jesus is persecuted.
-He was persecuted, even though there was no sin in his life, no guile, no mistreatment, He was perfect and righteous but Jesus was persecuted by evil man because he was the Light.
-He was the Light that came so that He may die on the cross and pay for our sins and because of His sufferings, you today, maybe spare the sufferings due to your sin and so the Bible bids you, calls you, commands you - repent and follow Jesus and therein is eternal life, it's found in Christ so would you today come to Jesus Christ that you may be saved from your sins.
+He was persecuted, even though there was no sin in his life, no guile, no mistreatment, He was perfect and righteous but Jesus was persecuted by evil men because he was the Light.
+He was the Light that came so that He may die on the cross and pay for our sins and because of His sufferings, you today, may be spare the sufferings due to your sin and so the Bible bids you, calls you, commands you - repent and follow Jesus and therein is eternal life.
+It's found in Christ so would you today come to Jesus Christ that you may be saved from your sins?

 This is the way of the cross.
-I pray you will be the way you will be going.
-I pray at the end of life like Richard Wurmbrand, maybe at heaven's gates you'll say, Lord, thank you that I could suffer for your namesake.
+I pray it will be the way you will be going.
+I pray at the end of life like Richard Wurmbrand, maybe at heaven's gates you'll say, Lord, thank you that I could suffer for your names’ sake.
 Thank you, I could have the fellowship of His sufferings.
 Thank you that through those sufferings, I saw the reality of the work of faith in my heart.
 I thank you, I can follow Jesus.

-Would you sacrifice your life today, would you bear up with all kinds of inconveniences today for his namesake?
+Would you sacrifice your life today?
+Would you bear up with all kinds of inconveniences today for his name’s sake?
 Follow me folks.
 May this church be a church where everyone denies himself, takes up the Cross!
 What a church it would be.
 What a different people, it would be.
 What a beautiful people we will be.